nigelhorne/ged2site/README.md

 There will be numerous strange handling of Gedcoms since it's not that tightly observed by websites.
-If you see lumpy English text in the output, or just plain mistakes, please e-mail me.
+If you see lumpy English text in the output, or just plain mistakes, please e-mail me or add a bug report to github.com/nigelhorne/ged2site.

 Acknowledgements
 ================